You have carefully crafted the perfect CV and you wonder, should I put a photo on my CV?

 There are a couple of exceptions to the above.
 You should put a photo on your CV or application when the selection process specifically requests you to do so.
 This is the case with a limited number of professions where personal appearance is a facet of the role.
 The other exception is where you are applying for positions outside of Ireland, where there may be a convention of including a photo on your CV.
 Check with local recruiters if in doubt.

 If you are required to put a photo on your CV, follow these key tips:

-A very common misconception among those on the hunt for a new job is that no one is hiring in November and December and it is best to leave the job search until the New Year.
+A common misconception among those on the hunt for a new job is that recruiters and employers are not hiring in November and December and it is best to leave the job search until the New Year.
 While there is no denying that things do shut down Christmas week itself, the run up to Christmas can in fact be a very busy period for jobs.

 Companies are planning for the year ahead and many will wish to have someone new lined up for a January start date.
 With a common notice period of one month, this means getting the recruitment process completed pre-Christmas.

 With a lot of candidates switched off, there is a big advantage for candidates who are still active and alert to opportunities.
 Employers are often in good spirits, more available, and reflecting on their business needs as the year comes to an end.
 Christmas is an ideal opportunity to be proactive, make new connections or reignite old ones that could be useful for your job search.

 Imagine giving a pitch to a business or a presentation to a class without preparing any material.
 Most of us would find ourselves struggling for ideas and find it difficult to give a structured presentation in a coherent and focused manner.
 The same principle applies to job interviews.
 Being prepared and knowing how you will answer a question is vitally important.